yaal-coop/canaille/doc/databases.rst

 ======

 Canaille comes with a lightweight inmemory backend by default.
-It is used when no other backend has been configured, i.e. when the ``BACKENDS`` configuration parameter is unset or empty.
+It is used when no other backend has been configured.

 This backend is only for test purpose and should not be used in production environments.